Thomas Gage: Early life

 Thomas Gage was born on 10 March 1718/19 at Firle and christened 31 March 1719 at Westminster St James, Middlesex, England, son of Thomas Gage, 1st Viscount Gage, and Benedicta Maria Teresa Hall.
 Firle Place, Firle, Sussex, is where the Gage family had been seated since the 15th century.
 His father, Thomas Gage, 1st Viscount Gage, was a noted nobleman given titles in Ireland.
 Thomas Gage (the elder) had three children, of whom Thomas was the second.
 The first son, William Hall Gage, 2nd Viscount Gage, was born 6 January 1717/18 and christened 29 January 1717/18, also at Westminster St James.
 In 1728 Gage began attending the prestigious Westminster School where he met such figures as John Burgoyne, Richard Howe, Francis Bernard, and George Germain.
-Despite the family's long history of Catholicism, Viscount Gage had adopted the Anglican Church in 1715.
+Despite the family's long history of Catholicism, Viscount Gage had adopted the Anglican Church in 1715, likely because he wanted to stand for Parliament.
 During his school years Thomas the younger became firmly attached to the latter church; he eventually developed a dislike for the Roman Catholic Church that became evident in later years.

 After he left Westminster School in 1736, there are no records of Gage's activities until he joined the British Army, eventually receiving a commission as ensign.
 His early duties consisted of recruiting in Yorkshire.
 In January 1741 he purchased a lieutenant's commission in the 1st Northampton Regiment, where he stayed until May 1742, when he transferred to Battereau's Regiment with the rank of captain-lieutenant.
 Gage received promotion to captain in 1743, and saw action in the War of the Austrian Succession with British forces in Flanders, where he served as aide-de-camp to the Earl of Albemarle in the Battle of Fontenoy.
 He saw further service in the Second Jacobite Uprising, which culminated in the 1746 Battle of Culloden.
 From 1747 to 1748, Gage saw action under Albemarle in the Low Countries.
 In 1748 he purchased a major's commission and transferred to the 55th Foot Regiment (which was later renumbered to the 44th).
 The regiment was stationed in Ireland from 1748 to 1755; Gage was promoted to lieutenant colonel in March 1751.